graphql/graphql-js/docs/Tutorial-ObjectTypes.md

 }
 ```

-Putting this all together, here is some sample code that runs a server with this GraphQL API:
+Putting this altogether, here is some sample code that runs a server with this GraphQL API:

 ```js
 var express = require('express');